-Α Non-Arizona Municipal Interest Α 00 В Ordinary Income Portion of Lump-Sum Distributions Excluded on Your Federal Return В 00 С Fiduciary Adjustment from Arizona Form 141AZ Schedule K-1 and/or Schedule K-1(NR) С 00 D Partnership Income Adjustment D 00 Е Items Previously Deducted for Arizona Purposes. Е 00 F Claim of Right Adjustment for Amounts Repaid in 2022 F 00 G Claim of Right Adjustment for Amounts Repaid in Prior Years G 00 H(a) Addition for Expenses Due to Claiming Credit 312.
-See instructions H(a) 00 H(b) Addition to S Corporation Income for Expenses Due to Claiming Pass-Through Credit on Form 312.
-See instructions H(b) 00 I(a) Adjusted Basis in Property for Which You Have Claimed a Credit for Investment in Qualified Small Businesses (Form 338) that was sold or otherwise disposed of during the tax year.
-See instructions l(a) 00 l(b) Adjusted Basis in Property for Which You Have Claimed a Credit for Agricultural Pollution Control Equipment (Form 325) that was sold or otherwise disposed of during the tax year.
-See instructions l(b) 00 I(c) Adjusted Basis in Property for Which you Claimed a credit for Pollution Control Equipment (Form 315) Before Taxable Year 2022 that was sold or otherwise disposed of during the tax year.
-See instructions l(c) 00 J Nonqualified Withdrawals from 529 College Savings Plans J 00 К Sole Proprietorship Loss of an Arizona Nonprofit Medical Marijuana Dispensary Included in Federal Adjusted Gross Income.
-Sole Proprietorship loss of an Arizona dual licensee that has not elected to operate on a for-profit basis must also add back the portion of their loss that is from the medical marijuana portion of the business that is included in their federal adjusted gross income K 00 L Americans with Disabilities Act - Access Expenditures L 00 M Amortization or Depreciation for Child Care Facility Before 1990 М 00 N Net capital loss derived from exchange of legal tender.
-See instructions N 00 0 Entity-Level Income Tax Payment.
+1 A Non-Arizona Municipal Interest A 00 В Ordinary Income Portion of Lump-Sum Distributions Excluded on Your Federal Return В 00 С Fiduciary Adjustment from Arizona Form 141AZ Schedule K-1 and/or Schedule K-1(NR) С 00 D Partnership Income Adjustment D 00 Е Items Previously Deducted for Arizona Purposes.
+E 00 F Claim of Right Adjustment for Amounts Repaid in 2023 F 00 G(a) Claim of Right Adjustment for Amounts Repaid in Prior Years G(a) 00 G(b) Adjustment for Net Operating Loss due to Claim of Right G(b) 00 H(a) Adjusted Basis computed under IRC for property for which a credit was claimed on Form 338 and that is sold or otherwise disposed of during the taxable year exceeds the adjusted basis of the property.
+See instructions. in Property for Which You Have Claimed a Credit for Investment in Qualified Small Businesses (Form 338) that was sold or otherwise disposed of during the tax year.
+See instructions H(a) 00 H(b) Adjusted basis under IRC for Agricultural Pollution Control Equipment for which a credit was claimed (Form 325) before taxable year 2023 that was sold or otherwise disposed of during the tax year exceeds the adjusted basis of the property.
+See instructions H(b) 00 H(c) Adjusted basis under IRC for Pollution Control Equipment for which a credit was claimed (Form 315) before taxable year 2023 that was sold or otherwise disposed of during the tax year exceeds the adjusted basis of the property.
+See instructions H(c) 00 H(d) Addition Due to Claiming the Agricultural Water Conservation System (Credit 312).
+See instructions H(d) 00 H(e) Addition to S Corporation Income Due to Claiming the Pass-Through Credit for Agricultural Water Conservation System (Credit 312).
+See instructions H(e) 00 - 1 Nonqualified Withdrawals from 529 College Savings Plans I 00 J Sole Proprietorship Loss of an Arizona Nonprofit Medical Marijuana Dispensary Included in Federal Adjusted Gross Income.
+Sole Proprietorship loss of an Arizona dual licensee that has not elected to operate on a for-profit basis must also add back the portion of their loss that is from the medical marijuana portion of the business that is included in their federal adjusted gross income J 00 K Americans with Disabilities Act - Access Expenditures K 00 L Amortization or Depreciation for Child Care Facility Before 1990.
+L 00 М Net capital loss derived from exchange of legal tender.
+See instructions М 00 N Entity-Level Income Tax Payment.
+See instructions N 00 0 Motion Picture Production Costs.
 See instructions 0 00 Р Other Adjustments Related to Tax Credits.
 See instructions Р 00 Q Other Adjustments.
 See instructions Q 00 R Total Other Additions: Add all amounts and enter the total here and on line 31 R 00